rng-guy/NFSMWBartender/APPENDIX.md

 * Roadblock vehicles can react to racers entering "COOLDOWN" mode and / or spike-strip hits.
 For the former, some vehicles join the pursuit immediately; for the latter, all of them do.

-* You shouldn't make roadblock vehicles join pursuits too frequently.
-Too many vehicles joining can cause game instability, as roadblock vehicles ignore all spawn limits.
+* If you make roadblock vehicles join pursuits frequently, then you may also need to [install](README.md#4---what-other-mods-does-bartender-depend-on) the [NFSMW LimitAdjuster mod](https://zolika1351.pages.dev/mods/nfsmwlimitadjuster) by Zolika1351.
+That's because roadblock vehicles ignore all spawn limits, which may cause stability issues and (partially) invisible cops to appear.

 * LeaderStrategy 5 spawns Cross by himself, while LeaderStrategy 7 spawns him with two henchmen.